shubhams-git/AI-Project-Algorithm-Visualizer/README.md

 ### Usage
-To run the program, navigate to the project directory and execute the following in the command line:
+1. To run the program, navigate to the project directory and execute the following in the command line:
     ```bash
-    python Run.py <text_file_name>.txt <Algorithm name>
+    python Run.py text_file_name.txt <Algorithm name>

 - Replace **<text_file_name>.txt** with the path to your grid configuration file, and **<Algorithm name>** with one of the supported algorithms: BFS, DFS, GBFS, AS, CUS1, or CUS2.

 ### Running the GUI
-To launch the graphical interface:
+1. To launch the graphical interface:
     ```bash
     python gui.py <text_file_name>.txt
 - Replace **<text_file_name>.txt** with the path to your grid configuration file

 ### Tests
-To run automated tests across various scenarios:
+1. To run automated tests across various scenarios:
     ```bash
     python tests.py